Choosing Soil for Bonsai Trees

 KAIZEN BONSAI BONSAI SOIL MIX No3

 This bonsai growing media is absolutely unique and unlike anything you will have seen before.
-Coarse grain size from 3-8mm offers unprecedented capacity for growth and health.
+Coarse grain size from 4-12mm mesh size.
+Offers unprecedented capacity for growth and health.
 A no compromise product for those who demand the very best and expect nothing less than spectacular results.
-Be prepared to have everything you ever learned about soil challenged.
+Be prepared to have everything you ever learned about bonsai soil challenged.

 Rich in minerals, but with little inherent nutrient, so you have control over the growth of your bonsai via the fertilizer you use.
 We highly recommend the use of Green Dream Bonsai Fertilizers.